adobe/experience-platform-workshop-201901/chapters/chapter-1.md

 - Understand the role of Product Profiles
 - Access control through service -settings
 - Managing users and administrators
-- Create your local websever to host a WeTravel demo site for data streaming (Chapter 9)

 ## Lab Resources